-Even if the debtor is currently unemployed or doesn’t have enough money to pay off the debt, if they are likely able to pay in within 5 to 25 years, they still need to pay.
+Even if the debtor must still pay eve if they’re currently unemployed or don’t have enough money to pay off the debt.
+If the debtor is likely able to pay in within 5 to 25 years, the court will make a payment plan for them.
 For instance, let’s say your debtor is a student who still has a few years before they graduate.
 Since they are currently unable to pay for the debt, but will most likely be able to pay in the near future, a post-judgement interest will be added to the current debt.
 The student will not have to pay until they have a job, or have come into substantial money such as an inheritance.

 There are several ways your debtor can pay off your settlement.